 Eight days of late-season baseball in L.A., then Houston, and L.A. again made for seven thrilling games.
 All the debate before the World Series didn’t make either the Dodgers or Astros any less thrilling to watch.

-Photos from Dodger Stadium, of Danny Trejo by Andy Frye.
+Photos from Shutterstock, inset pic of Danny Trejo by Andy Frye.